earthlcd/ezLCD-5xxx-Beta-Firmware/.github/ISSUE_TEMPLATE/ezlcd-api-bug-report.md

 ---
-name: Lua Bug report
+name: ezLCD API Bug report
-about: Use this to report suspected bugs in the Lua API
+about: Use this to report suspected issues in the ezLCD API (not Lua)
 title: ''
-labels: bug, Lua
+labels: API, bug
 assignees: microlan

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Environment**
+- Issue detected via: (ezLCD Utility, Terminal Emulator, Custom Application, etc)
+- (if applicable) Version of ezLCD Utility
+- (if applicable) Terminal Emulator name and version

 **To Reproduce**
 Steps to reproduce the behavior: